 I began this project, Promised Land, in December of 2020, when contractors across the border states were racing to build the border wall.
 I wanted to find out who the United States was trying to keep out, and why.
 I began volunteering in migrant respite centers in both the United States and Mexico.
 I began volunteering with groups who search for missing migrants, groups who leave water in the desert.
 I wanted to know how US policies were affecting human lives on both sides of the border.
 Volunteering with organizations who give humanitarian aid, for me, is an important facet in creating this work, to be able to further educate myself in the realities migrants face on both sides of the border, to be able to convey this story more responsibly.

-My 8x10 format camera, built in the 1930s, is as necessary to my process as is my access to extended periods of immersion.
+My 8x10 format camera, built in the 1930s, is as necessary to my process.
 The qualities that make the camera slow to work are exactly why: it requires a collaboration between the image’s subject and myself.
 If I am creating a portrait, the person in front of my lens must be comfortable; I spend time with each person, engaging in conversation, hearing their stories.
 If I am making a landscape, I must wait in that place for the light.

-The other aspect of this project that is important to me is that I am volunteering with respite centers for migrants while I am living along the border, creating this work, to further understand the realities for people who wish to seek asylum in the United States.
-A slow document, a record of people photographed, on their own terms, is the only way I know to create systemic opportunities for empathy during a migratory crisis that is just beginning, one that will only escalate in the era of climate change.
+Being able to see each other with loving attention affects how we treat one another.
+A slow document, a record of people telling their own stories, on their own terms, is the only way I know to create systemic opportunities for empathy during a migratory crisis that is just beginning, one that will only escalate in the era of climate change.